Info

 Topics:

-• Temperatures look favorable, but . . .
+• New training methods . . .

 Mike Tarrolly - mike@c26triathlon.com